cran-task-views/Hydrology/Hydrology.md

     the Framework for Understanding Structural Errors
     [cvitolo.github.io/fuse/](https://cvitolo.github.io/fuse/).
 GitHub
     only package.

--   `r pkg("hydroGOF", priority = "core")`: S3 functions
-    implementing both statistical and graphical goodness-of-fit measures between observed and simulated values, mainly oriented to be used during the calibration, validation, and application of hydrological models.

 -   `r pkg("HydroMe")`: Estimates the parameters in infiltration and water retention models by curve-fitting method.
 The